The Four Types of Data Analytics

 - Product Analytics: Cohort and retention analyses

 All predictive models are trained using one or more predictive algorithms.
 It is a cyclic process that begins with the understanding of the business objective and the data, followed by data preparation.
-This step is essential as predictive models will only be able to predict based on the information that we provide to them.
+This step is essential, as predictive models will only be able to predict based on the information that we provide to them.

-A predictive model is not a one-time task, the model needs to be validated every certain time, might need to be retrained for example because of new data inputs or adjustments in the predictive algorithm for a better result.
+A predictive model is not a one-time task; the model needs to be validated every certain time, might need to be retrained, for example, because of new data inputs or adjustments in the predictive algorithm for a better result.

-Classification models
+1. Classification models

 These models arrange the data in categories based on what they learn from the historical data.
 Classification models can provide a binary solution to facilitate a comprehensive analysis.

-Clustering models
+2. Clustering models

-You can further divide the predictive clustering modelling into two categories: hard clustering and soft clustering.
+Clustering models help sort data into distinct groups based on multiple attributes.
+This analytic model class is the best choice, for example, for dividing the data into smaller data sets with common characteristics for effective marketing strategies.
+You can further divide predictive clustering modelling into two categories: hard clustering and soft clustering.
 Hard clustering helps to analyze whether the data point belongs to the data cluster or not.
-However, soft clustering helps to assign the data probability of the data point when joining the group of data.
+However, soft clustering helps to assign a probability to the data point when joining the data cluster.

 Some popular algorithms are K-Means, Mean-Shift, Density-Based Spatial Clustering with Noise (DBSCAN).

-Forecasting models
+3. Forecasting models

-The most important advantage of the forecasting is that it also considers multiple input parameters simultaneously.
-It is why the forecast model is one of the most used predictive analytics models in businesses.
+This class of predictive analytics models helps businesses estimate the numeric value of new data based on historical data.
+The most important advantage of forecasting is that it also considers multiple input parameters simultaneously.
+This is why the forecast model is one of the most commonly used predictive analytics models in businesses.

-Outlier models
+4. Outlier models

+Unlike the classification and forecast models, which work on normal historical data, the outlier model of predictive analytics considers the anomalous data entries from the given dataset for predicting future outcomes.
 The model can analyze the unusual data either by itself or by combining it with other categories and numbers present.
-Examples of applications can be found in the financial or retail industries were identifying outliers (ex. suspicions money movements in bank transactions) can save a lot of money identifying fraud.
+Examples of applications can be found in the financial or retail industries were identifying outliers (ex. suspicions money movements in bank transactions) can save a lot of money by identifying fraud.

 We can say that Isolation Forest, Minimum Covariance Determinant (MCD) and Local Outlier Factor (LOF) are the most popular.

+5,.
 Time series models

 As the name says, the best applicability is when time is the input parameter for our prediction.
-This predictive model works with data points drawn from the historical data to develop the numerical metric and predict future trends.
+This predictive model works with data points drawn from the historical data to develop a numerical metric and predict future trends.
+This model involves the conventional method of finding the process and dependencies of various business variables.
+Also, it considers the extraneous factors and risks that can affect the business on a large scale over time.

 A few of the common time series models are: ARIMA and Prophet.

-The range of possibilities is wide from no-code tools to machine learning algorithms.
+The range of possibilities is wide, from no-code tools to machine learning algorithms.
 It is on each business to decide what best fits their needs, expertise, time schedule for application, etc. Some tools are complete workspaces while others can be integrated with existing tools.
 There are solutions for cloud deployments and on-prem.

 - Think first about the company’s application needs and then search for the tool, keeping in mind that an individual tool or a group of services could be chosen.
 Not all businesses need the full package, and it could be the case that existing tools for business intelligence, analytics or CRM already support your needs.

-- Consider the use of automated machine learning services or prebuilt models, templates, or toolkits in conjunction with standard language, like R or Python, and visualization services, like Tableau or Qlik Sense, to add unique attributes to your solutions.
+- Consider the use of automated machine learning services or prebuilt models, templates, or toolkits in conjunction with standard languages, like R or Python, and visualization services, like Tableau or Qlik Sense, to add unique attributes to your solutions.

-The Data Analytics role
+The Data Analyst Role

-Predictive Analytics is also known as predictive modelling, with the first term being the most preferred one for commercial applications and the second one in academic environment.
+Predictive Analytics is also known as predictive modelling, with the first term being the most preferred one for commercial applications and the second one in an academic environment.
 Successful use of predictive analytics depends heavily on unfettered access to sufficient volumes of accurate, clean, and relevant data.

 Predictive models for everyday business cases can run and give accurate results in real time.
-To align with this trend, who is better than a data analyst as the most indicated and efficient person to be able to make a quick and accurate choice of a model and the evaluation of its results.
-The reason is based on the facts that this person is already familiar with the data due to the data profiling and data preparation made for populating the model and of course knows the business case since it needs to be given as input for the previous task.
+To align with this trend, who is better than a data analyst as the most indicated and efficient person to be able to make a quick and accurate choice of a model and the evaluation of its results?
+The reason is based on the fact that this person is already familiar with the data due to the data profiling and data preparation made for populating the model, and of course knows the business case since it needs to be given as input for the previous task.

 Evaluating the performance of predictive models is a critical task that data analysts can easily assess using a variety of metrics.
-Also, their skills in data visualization allow them to present the interpretation of the models results in the most user-friendly way possible.
+Also, their skills in data visualization allow them to present the interpretation of the model’s results in the most user-friendly way possible.

 Predictive analytics is a wide and important part of data analytics.
 Exploring its endless possibilities can empower your business with data-driven insights for a better decision-making strategy.